Nature-Inspired Baby Names for Your Little Tree Hugger

 Poppy

 Adorable and bright, this flower blooms in late spring and early summer.
 It’s a light and lovely name that also appears on our botanical names list.
-For Wizard of Oz fans, Poppy could be a special name.
+For Wizard of Oz fans, Poppy might be a special name.

 Pearl